-Carports may be budget-friendly alternatives to garages, but that doesn’t mean they have to look boring!
-There are many modern carport designs with unique styles that compliment your property and increase the resale value of your house.
+Carports can be budget-friendly alternatives to garages while still providing style.
+They don’t have to look boring!
+With outdoor furniture and carport kits, you can transform a carport into a functional and attractive space.
+In fact, there are many modern metal carport designs with unique styles that can complement your property and increase the resale value of your house.

-If you’re considering adding one to your home, here are twenty stylish carport ideas to inspire your next project.
+If you’re considering adding a carport to your home, here are twenty stylish carport ideas—including metal carports with regular roof plans, vertical roof designs, walls, and more—to inspire your next project.

 1. Go Sleek and Modern